Florida cold front timeline: Winter-like temperatures coming across Tampa Bay, lows expected to reach 40s

 TAMPA, Fla.
 (WFLA) – Well, it’s finally that time Tampa Bay.
 You can now break out the winter coats and long pants as a cold front is set to approach the area this upcoming week.

-A potent cold front will arrive on Monday with some strong storms possible followed by some winter-like temperatures.
+This morning’s potent cold front will continue to move south on Monday followed by some winter-like temperatures.

 High temperatures will be in the 60s by mid-week, with the low temperature hitting the lower 40s.
 This will be the coldest temperature Tampa Bay has seen since February.